oracle/truffleruby/doc/user/security.md

 ## MRI Vulnerabilities

-Vulnerabilities reported against MRI may apply to the design of Ruby, or to code that we share with MRI, so we list reported MRI vulnerabilities here and documented, how MRI has mitigated the vulnerability, if the mitigation is tested by anything, and how TruffleRuby has mitigated.
+Vulnerabilities reported against MRI may apply to the design of Ruby or to code that we share with MRI.
+We list reported MRI vulnerabilities here and document how MRI has mitigated the vulnerability, if the mitigation is tested by anything, and how TruffleRuby has mitigated.

 Note that *todo* means we just haven't researched and filled the details in yet - not that we either believe TruffleRuby is vulnerable or not.